Conquer your student debt. Refinance now.

 Wary of a potential scam or servicing error, I didn’t want to be on the hook for loans I didn’t actually owe.
 I did my due diligence to verify the debt and the lender to make sure it was legitimate.
 I got the original promissory note to verify that the student loans they were trying to collect were actually mine.
 In all, it took me three months to wrap my head around the fact that I was, in fact, in default.

-When you find yourself in default, the faster you can get out, the faster your credit can improve.
+When you find yourself in default on your federal loans or private loans, the faster you can get out, the faster your FICO score can improve.
 You’ll also be able to get onto an income-driven plan or another affordable repayment plan faster.

 “It’s never a good idea to kick these things further down the road.”

-My one regret is not getting started faster on a plan to rehabilitate my loans.
-It’s never a good idea to kick these things further down the road; it just damages your credit more and allows interest and fees to continue racking up.
+My one regret is not getting started faster on a plan to rehabilitate my defaulted loans.
+It’s never a good idea to kick these things further down the road; it just damages your credit and payment history more and allows interest and fees to continue racking up.

 There are typically three options for getting out of default: 1) pay the debt off in full, 2) consolidate your student loans and begin making payments, or 3) rehabilitate your loans.
 I chose to rehabilitate my loan.

-Getting on a rehabilitation plan for my defaulted student loans was a big first step in repairing my credit.
+Getting on a rehabilitation plan for my defaulted student loans was a big first step in repairing my credit and making on-time payments.
 From there, I made every effort I could towards making extra payments and getting rid of my debt ahead of schedule.

 Refinancing Student Loans With Earnest